Amada (OTCMKTS:AMDLY) Hits New 12-Month High at $30.63

-Shares of Amada Co., Ltd. (OTCMKTS:AMDLY – Get Rating) hit a new 52-week high during mid-day trading on Tuesday .
-The company traded as high as $30.63 and last traded at $30.63, with a volume of 202 shares.
-The stock had previously closed at $27.84.
+Amada Co., Ltd. (OTCMKTS:AMDLY – Get Rating)’s share price reached a new 52-week high on Monday .
+The stock traded as high as $30.63 and last traded at $30.63, with a volume of 0 shares traded.
+The stock had previously closed at $30.63.

-Separately, Citigroup downgraded Amada from a “buy” rating to a “neutral” rating in a research report on Monday, October 24th.
+Separately, Citigroup cut shares of Amada from a “buy” rating to a “neutral” rating in a report on Monday, October 24th.

 Amada Price Performance